 Vanilla Mopidy only plays music from files and radio streams.
 Through extensions, Mopidy can play music from cloud services like Spotify, SoundCloud, and TuneIn.

-With Mopidy's extension support, new music sources can be easily added.
+With Mopidy's extension support, you can easily add backends for new music sources.

 Mopidy is a Python application that runs in a terminal or in the background on Linux computers or Macs that have network connectivity and audio output.

 Out of the box, Mopidy is an HTTP server.
 If you install the Mopidy-MPD extension, it becomes an MPD server too.
 Many additional frontends for controlling Mopidy are available as extensions.

 You and the people around you can all connect their favorite MPD or web client to the Mopidy server to search for music and manage the playlist together.

 With a browser or MPD client, which is available for all popular operating systems, you can control the music from any phone, tablet, or computer.